 Having a dependable meat thermometer is key to not overcooking your pork.

-Trying to tell if your pork is done without a thermometer using meat and meat juice color indicators is a poor substitute.
+Trying to tell if your pork is done without a thermometer using the poke method or the “juices run clear” method are imprecise indicators at best.

 To gain more insight into how long it takes a pork chop to cook in an air fryer, I tracked the temperature of eight boneless pork chops with the AirProbe2 inserted into the middle of the pork chop.